demian-floreani/ReactCrudApp/README.md

 ### Product List

-The ProductList component calls the **GET api/Products API** to retrieve all the products and render them in a HTML table.
+The ProductList component calls the **GET api/Products** API to retrieve all the products and render them in a HTML table.

 ### Create Product

-This page uses the AddProduct component to create a product by passing a json object from the form to the **POST api/Products** API.
+This page uses the AddProduct component to display an empty form.
+After the form is submitted, the form data is transformed to a JSON object and pass to the **POST api/Products** API to add a new product record in the database.

 ### Edit Product